julien-muke/aws-cicd-devops-web-app/README.md

 The procedure for deploying this architecture on AWS consists of the following steps:

-Step 1: Commit Application Configuration Files to GitHub Repository

-Step 2: Create a Instance role Elastic Beanstalk
+Step 1: Create a Instance role Elastic Beanstalk

-Step 3: Configure Elastic Beanstalk Environment
+Step 2: Configure Elastic Beanstalk Environment

-Step 4: Create a Pipeline to Deploy Node.js Application
+Step 3: Create a Pipeline to Deploy Node.js Application

 ##  	:octocat: Clone example repository

-Clone the [example repository](https://github.com/julien-muke/learn-terraform-aws-asg) for this tutorial, which contains configuration for an Auto Scaling group.
+Clone the [example repository](https://github.com/julien-muke/aws-cicd-devops-web-app-sample.git) for this tutorial, which contains configuration for an Auto Scaling group.

 ```bash
 git clone https://github.com/julien-muke/aws-cicd-devops-web-app-sample.git